Last Modified: July 30, 2012

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment, even if your menstrual cycle stops.
 See OncoLink's section on sexuality for helpful tips for dealing with these side effects.

 There are a few of things you can do to help hot flashes.
 Several medications have been studied, including clonidine (a blood pressure medication), some low dose antidepressants (such as venlafaxine and Prozac), and gabapentin.
-Non-medical recommendations include: keeping well hydrated with 8 glasses of water daily, wearing all-natural fiber clothes, dressing in layers, exercising on a regular basis (generally walking exercise is best), practicing relaxation exercises, and avoiding triggers such as warm rooms, spicy foods, caffeinated beverages, and alcohol.
+Non-medical recommendations include: keeping well hydrated with 8 glasses of water daily, wearing cotton or lightweight, breathable fabrics, dressing in layers, exercising on a regular basis (generally walking exercise is best), practicing relaxation exercises, and avoiding triggers such as warm rooms, spicy foods, caffeinated beverages, and alcohol.

 The lack of estrogen while taking LHRH agonists can lead to a weakening of the bones.
 Your doctor will check your bone health before starting therapy.
 This is done with a bone density scan (dexa scan).
 If the scan shows that you already have some bone weakening, your doctor may order a type of medication called a bisphosphonate or calcium and vitamin D supplements to help strengthen the bones.
 These therapies have been shown to protect the bones from bone loss in women taking aromatase inhibitors.
 If the bone density remains stable, scans can then be done every two years.
 Learn more about bone health after cancer therapy.